Is Catania safe to visit? A comprehensive safety guide

 Plan a safe trip to Catania

 Whether you travel often or are getting ready for your first Italian adventure, your safety should be at the top of your priority list.
-Although it may not be the safest city in Italy, Catania can provide you with the most delightful travel experience if you follow safety rules and avoid dangerous neighborhoods and streets.
+Catania can provide you with the most delightful travel experience if you follow safety rules.

 As one of the region’s major cities, navigating Catania can be tricky, especially for first-time visitors.
 If you need help, check out the tips on How to Get Around Catania, as well as our guide on Where to Stay in Catania: The Ultimate Guide, to know where to go in the city.